Monkeystation/photanol-com/src/pages/index.md

         Application and information:

         Please send your cover letter and resume to jobs@photanol.com.
 We look forward to hearing from you!
-    - title: Research Technician Strain Synthesis
+    - title: "Research Technician Strain Synthesis "
       description_short: "We are looking for a candidate to strengthen the execution of cyanobacterial strain engineering strategies for the (improved) production of selected products in an industrial environment.
 You will